ANCHOR – Selecting the Right Carpet

 From the Store to Your Floor

 You’ve decided that carpet is the best flooring choice for your home.
 Now what?
 There’s a lot to consider and many great options from which to choose.
 Today’s carpet offers a wide variety of choices in style, fiber composition, and color.
-CRI is here to help you find the perfect carpet for your needs.
+The Carpet and Rug Institute (CRI) is here to help you find the perfect carpet for your needs.

 Where to Start